KingOfTheNOPs/cookie-monster/README.md

 Chrome & Edge 127+ Updates: new chromium browser cookies (v20) use the app bound key to encrypt the cookies.
 As a result, this makes retrieving the app_bound_encrypted_key slightly more difficult.
 Thanks to [snovvcrash](https://gist.github.com/snovvcrash/caded55a318bbefcb6cc9ee30e82f824) this process can be accomplished without having to escalate your privileges.
 The catch is your process must be running out of the web browser's application directory. i.e. must inject into Chrome/Edge or spawn a beacon from the same application directory as the browser.

 Latest update allows you to decrypt cookies as SYSTEM and without having to inject into the browser process!
 Shoutout to @sdemius for the discovering how to decrypt the Chrome's [PostProcessData](https://source.chromium.org/chromium/chromium/src/+/main:chrome/elevation_service/elevator.cc;l=216;bpv=1) function and @b1scoito [explanation](https://github.com/moonD4rk/HackBrowserData/issues/431#issuecomment-2606665195)!
+Chrome 137+ changed the PostProcessData() function once again, shoutout to [@runassu](https://github.com/runassu/chrome_v20_decryption) for figuring it out!

 ## BOF Usage
 ```